 For more, read and listen to interviews with Mirka:

-For information about a textile tour to Korea, October 2017: http://koreatextiletour.weebly.com/
+For information about an annual textile tour to Korea in October: http://koreatextiletour.weebly.com/

 SORRY, BUT 2018 TOUR IS FULL.
 PLEASE CHECK BACK FOR 2019